Dead-Bytes/Dead-Bytes/README.md

-- 👋 Hi, I’m DivyRaj Saini
-- 👀 I’m interested in Machine Learning, Deep Learning
-- 🌱 I’m currently learning on GAN's
+Hey, I am Divyraj Saini.
+I am a sophomoore in Indian Institute of Information Technology, Guwahati.
+I persue Machine Learning and Deep Learning for application and research purposes.
+Currently learning GAN's, Visions.
-- 💞️ I’m looking to collaborate on projects related to research in Deep Learning
+I’m looking to collaborate on projects related to research in Artificial Intelligence/Machine Learning.
-- 📫 you can reach me at divyrs999@gmail.com
+You can reach me at divyrs999@gmail.com

 <!---
 Dead-Bytes/Dead-Bytes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.